 Since UPSERT performs a DELETE, it may leave the table in an unsorted state.

 One approach to eliminate the need to sort the table is to COPY in sort order.
-This will prevent the need for you to ever sort the table.

 There are a few caveats when considering using this method: